sketchbuch/vsc-workspace-sidebar/README.md

 - Update doc images inc. preview
 - bULK COLLAPSE AND ROOT FOLDERS
-- If not searching, remove 31/31 and just show 31
-- Highlight needs to be restricted to root folder
 - Add remove root folder icon
 - Add add folder icon
 - Move indent sizes to vars